rhizome-labs/icon-cli/README.md

 icon-cli is a command line interface for interacting with the ICON blockchain network.
 At this time, icon-cli is in active development, so I don't recommend using it for production tasks for now.

-Contrary to popular belief, icon-cli is not a [T-Bears](https://github.com/icon-project/t-bears) clone, and has a wide array of features such as:
+Contrary to popular belief, icon-cli is not a [T-Bears](https://github.com/icon-project/t-bears) clone, and has a wide array of unique features such as:

 - Querying general blockchain data.
 - Sending transactions, including bulk transactions.